Just the word alone makes many authors cringe. Why? Because it reminds us of another word that has a negative

 A Kind and Gentler Critique

-As an author who has gone through the trials, frustrations, setbacks, disappointments (need I go on?) along the road to publication, I bring to my critiques some things that perhaps a copyeditor or even another critiquer may not.
+As an author who has gone through the frustrations and disappointments along the road to publication, I bring to my critiques some things that perhaps a copyeditor or even another critiquer may not.
 When I critique your manuscript, my goal is to not only help you make your book shine, make it all you envision for it, but also to encourage you, instruct you, and help you along this rocky road.

 It takes courage to hand your project over to someone—this book you’ve spent months or perhaps years writing, sweating over, all the while second-guessing yourself and the merits of your book—only to have someone heartlessly rip it to shreds.
 For that’s our greatest fear—that despite all our hard efforts, we may have produced something that should go in the round file.

 A critique can help you with suggestions and feedback on your ideas before you write that last section of your novel.
 I often work with writers at the scene outline stage, and I’ve found that’s the best way to iron out all the structural problems, so if you haven’t gotten far with your first draft, consider this as a next step.

 My critiques do not include any line editing, although I often point out things writers might be doing repeatedly that are grammatically incorrect.
 I’ve found it makes little sense to correct grammar and punctuation at the stage in which a writer may need to delete entire scenes or completely rewrite passages.
 It’s like putting pretty icing on a yucky-tasting cake.
 Wait until the cake is perfect, then ice it.
 Make sense?

 But applying yourself to make the changes suggested in a good critique will stretch you and teach you how to be a better writer, and as you apply the things you learn, your chances of reaching your dreams will improve immensely.